 MCAT Score Range | What Percentile Will Get You into Med School

 You have been preparing for this moment for years.
 You studied hard in school, made sacrifices, and it paid off eventually.
-Then, you bought all the best MCAT prep books and studied even more while the rest of your friends relaxed and took it easy.
+Then, you bought all the best MCAT prep books or prep courses from princeton and other online companies, and studied even more while the rest of your friends relaxed and took it easy.

 You finally completed your test, but you’re nervous.
 You were too busy studying for the test to study anything about it.
 What is the MCAT score range?
 How will your MCAT scores affect your chances of getting into a good med school?
 Where will you fall in the MCAT score percentiles, and what will those MCAT scores even mean?

 This guide will help you navigate the MCAT scoring process.
 While you wait for your MCAT score to release, why not breathe a little bit and learn.
 The AAMC MCAT scores are pretty important, but they aren’t the end of your med school dreams – even if you don’t make the very top of the MCAT score range.